-50+ Nations Join Forces To Announce BRICS International Fashion Federation
+50+ Nations Join Forces to Announce BRICS International Fashion Federation

 The memorandum to establish the BRICS International Fashion Federation was signed by an array of influential figures, including CEOs of fashion weeks, heads of fashion and textile associations, and academic leaders from countries such as India, South Africa, Russia, Ethiopia, Egypt, Spain, the USA, Indonesia, Malaysia, Ghana, Tanzania, Jordan, Ecuador, Paraguay, and Kenya.

-Natalya Sergunina, Deputy Moscow Mayor , highlighted the initiative's significance, "The creation of this International Federation is a major outcome of the recent BRICS+ Fashion Summit in Moscow.
-It demonstrates once again the shared goals and substantial potential for growth that we have with our global colleagues."
+Natalya Sergunina, Deputy Mayor of Moscow, highlighted the initiative's significance: “The creation of this International Federation is a major outcome of the recent BRICS+ Fashion Summit in Moscow.
+It demonstrates once again the shared goals and substantial potential for growth that we have with our global colleagues”.

 The declaration stipulates several core objectives: supporting local talent, promoting sustainable fashion, fostering cultural exchange, and creating a unified platform for emerging markets through educational and informational projects.
 It also focuses on the development of new technologies, the preservation of cultural identities, and the support of traditional arts and crafts.